chrisns/cosign-keyless-demo/README.md

 ## Usage

-The very short answer is you need to add the `id-token: write` permission and then `cosign sign -oidc-issuer https://token.actions.githubusercontent.com`
+The very short answer is you need to add the `id-token: write` permission and then `cosign sign`

 To see that in action see the abridged workflow: